vinicius-damin/Robotics-IST-Scorbot/README.md

 1. Put the image to be drawn by the robot inside the folder  **PutTheImageHere**

 2. Open the terminal in the folder **Robotics-IST-Scorbot** (otherwise Python won't find the path to the image)
+Ex: Your terminal has to show something like this "*C:\somePath\Robotics-IST-Scorbot>*"

 3. Run (ourMainCode.py) and the robot will draw the image put inside the folder mentioned above